Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-When I view this shape, I understand that every math sequence or calculation you can dream up is geometrically in there.
+When I view this shape, I understand that every math sequence or calculation you can dream up is geometrically in there, including any higher dimensions and anything or everything possibly conceivable.
+You might find the following interesting on the level 7 civilization on the Kardashev scale, which delves into the concept of the omniverse and an infinite structure that contains everything <a href="https://youtu.be/jA0F4P8rLPQ?t=15" target="_blank">Kardashev scale level 7</a>.

 <br /><br />